 Perspectives on the development of radio and television technologies, programming, regulation, and economic support, and their impact.
+Fall and Spring and every year.
+3 Credits

-CM 105 Media Writing
+CM-105 Media Writing Prerequisites: CM-100

-An introduction to various types of mass media writing, from print and broadcast to public relations, advertising and online media.
+An introduction to various types of mass media writing, from print and broadcast to public relations, advertising, and online media.